 - An assignment is a 14 day commitment with up to 1-2 days travel time on both ends.

 - Assignments can be anywhere within the United States, but usually will be in the Rockies and West to the Pacific Coast.

 - Those seeking to volunteer for an assignment must be ready as they may only receive a few hours notice to get out the door

 - You will be provided with basic PPE, but you will want to/need to provide your own set of personal items (toiletries, tent, sleeping bag, ect.)

-- As a Wyoming State volunteer, you are paid at your highest qualification. the 2014 pay chart is online and can be found on page 12 here.
+- As a Wyoming State volunteer, you are paid at your highest qualification.

 - The district is also fully reimbursed for equipment and vehicles that are activated for the assignment to compensate time and utilization.

 - Most training is provided in the spring and fall months, as most volunteers are gone during the summer months.